Ambon Island: Geography

+Geology

+Ambon Island is one of many islands influenced by the tectonics driven by the convergence of the Pacific, Indo-Australian, and Eurasian Plates.
+The northeastern region of the Banda Sea is dominated by the western motion of the Pacific Plate, which has resulted in the formation of a large zone of strike slip faulting.
+Evidence of slab rollback is also present in the region, expressed in troughs such as the Weber Deep.
+This motion also is expressed in extensional normal faults across Ambon.
+Several marine terraces are exposed in the bay regions of the island, supporting theories of uplift in the Banda Sea due to the subduction of the Indo-Australia Plate.
+These terraces are aged to a period of late Pleistocene to Holocene and are cut by the many faults of the island and are uplifted vertically up to 100 m.
+Terraces, fault scarps, and recorded seismicity reveal that active faulting continues and indicate that the seismic hazard on the island is high in the future.

 Climate

 The average temperature is 27 °C, rarely falling below 22 °C. Rainfall can be heavy, especially after the eastern monsoons, and the island is vulnerable to violent typhoons.
 The wet season (October to April) coincides with the period of the west monsoon.

 Economy

 Cassava and sago are the chief crops, which also include breadfruit, sugarcane, coffee, cocoa, pepper and cotton.
 In addition to these, hunting and fishing supplement the local diet.
 Nutmeg and cloves were once the dominant export crops but are now produced in limited quantities.
 Copra is also exported.
 Amboina wood, obtained from the angsana tree and highly valued for ornamental woodwork, is now mostly grown on Seram.
 The main employers in Ambon Island are the Gubernatorial Office (PEMDA), the Mayoral Office (PEMKOT), Raiders 733 (Indonesian military unit).

 The whole economy of Ambon Island is starting to shift out of the "Old Towne" ("Kota Lama") toward Passo, which is the newly appointed central business district of the island region.
 The economy of Ambon Island was recently boosted by the investment made by Ciputra Group in creating a whole new satellite city in Lateri, Kotamadya Ambon, Maluku: Citraland Bay View City.
 The new international standard shopping center, Ambon City Center, opened in 2012.